mozilla/addons-server/docs/topics/development/scanner_pipeline.md

 webook depends on the event.
 The response from each webhook will lead to the creation of a [scanner result](#scanner-results).

-Each service registered as a scanner webhook must be protected with a secret (bearer) token.
-AMO will include this token in the `Authorization` header of each HTTP request made to the webhook.
+Each service registered as a scanner webhook must be protected with a shared secret (api) key.
+Read [the scanners authentication section](#scanners-authentication) for more information.

 ### Adding a scanner webhook